qxqxia/ft_containers/README.md

 # ft_containers
 ## recode the STL containers with the C++98 standard
 + vector
+  - std::allocator
   - the inner data structure
-  - const_iterator and iterators
+  - The difference between vector and map iterator
-  - swap function
   - use of friend keyword
-  - deep copy
 + map
   - the inner data structure -> RBT or AVL...
   - pair and make_pair
   - map is ordered
-  - std::allocator and allocator::rebind
+  - allocator::rebind
   - swap function
   - use of friend keyword
   - insert or delete iterators